Russia says it foiled terrorist attacks in Sochi

 Authorities said the terrorists were planning to smuggle the explosives and arms into Sochi "between 2012 and 2014 to use them during the preparations and during the games."
-They did not elaborate on how they reached this conclusion.
+They did not elaborate on how they came to this conclusion.

-According to the committee, the FSB suspects the mastermind of the plot is Chechen rebel leader Doku Umarov, whom it alleges has close ties to Georgia's secret service.
-The committee said Umarov had coordinated the delivery of the weapons and ammunition to Abkhazia, although it did not further specify his involvement.
+The FSB said it suspects the mastermind behind the plans targeting Sochi is Chechen rebel leader Doku Umarov, whom it alleges has close ties to Georgia's secret service.
+The secret service said Umarov had coordinated the delivery of the weapons and ammunition to Abkhazia and arranged caches for them.

-Umarov has claimed responsibility for last year's bombing in a Moscow airport that killed 35 people.
+Umarov has previously claimed responsibility for the 2011 deadly bombing in a Moscow airport that killed 35 people.
 The ailing Chechen separatist is widely seen as the nominal leader of fractured groups of Islamists and separatists in Russia's volatile North Caucasus region.

-"I can only say that the National Anti-Terrorist Committee is staffed with people with peculiar fantasies," Khizanishvili told the AP.
+"I can only say that the National Anti-Terrorist Committee is staffed with people with peculiar fantasies," Khizanishvili told The Associated Press.
 "They're always trying to accuse Georgia and its secret services of everything in any situation and without any grounds.
 This is a sign of severe paranoia."

-Sochi's selection as the host of the games had sparked fears of terrorism, although Russia pledged to keep the Olympics secure.
+Sochi's selection as the host of the 2014 Winter Games had sparked fears of possible terrorist activity, although no attacks have occurred so far.

 The International Olympic Committee would not comment on the specific security case at Sochi but said in a statement that "security is a top priority for the IOC.